-- 3. Nothing in this Rule shall affect the existing rights of either party in connection with contracting out.
+- 2. If the General Chairman requests a meeting to discuss matters relating to the said contracting transaction, the Chief Engineer or his representative shall promptly meet with him for that purpose.
+The Chief Engineer or his representative and the General Chairman or his representative shall make a good faith attempt to reach an understanding concerning said contracting, but if no understanding is reached the Chief Engineer may nevertheless proceed with said contracting, and the General Chairman may file and progress claims in connection therewith. - 3.
+Nothing in this Rule shall affect the existing rights of either party in connection with contracting out.
 Its purpose is to require the Carrier to give advance notice and, if requested, to meet with the General Chairman to discuss and if possible reach an understanding in connection therewith. - 4.
 (1) Amtrak may not contract out work normally performed by an employee in a bargaining unit covered by a contract between a labor organization and Amtrak or a rail carrier that provided intercity rail passenger transportation on October 30, 1970, if contracting out results in the layoff of an employee in the bargaining unit. - (2) This subsection does not apply to food and beverage services provided on trains of Amtrak."

-The Organization contends that the work that was contracted out is work that Agreement-covered employees had ordinarily and customarily performed.
+The Organization contends that the work that was contracted out is work that BMWE-represented employees had ordinarily and customarily performed.
 Consequently, the Organization urges, Rule 1 mandates that the work "will continue to be performed by those employees," and the contracting out of the work violated that mandate.
 Furthermore, the Organization maintains that the Carrier failed to establish a legitimate justification for the contracting.
-The Organization argues that the Carrier admitted that the employees possessed the skills needed to perform the work but failed to attempt to assign them the work on overtime or by rearranging schedules.
-The Organization urges that the Carrier's claim that it lacked sufficient manpower to staff the project cannot justify the contracting because the Carrier, over the years, reduced the size of its force by attrition and with proper planning would have hired sufficient forces to perform the job.
+The Organization argues that the Carrier admitted that the employees possessed the skills needed to perform the work, but failed to attempt to assign them the work on overtime or by rearranging schedules.
+The Organization urges that the Carrier's assertion that it lacked sufficient manpower to staff the project cannot justify the contracting because the Carrier, over the years, reduced the size of its force by attrition and with proper planning would have hired sufficient forces to perform the job.
 In this regard, the Organization relies on Public Law Board No. 6204, Award 33.
 In the Organization's view, the Carrier breached the obligation of good faith imposed on it by Rule 24.

 The Carrier contends that the Organization failed to prove that the Agreement reserved the work exclusively to the employees.
-The Carrier further maintains that it complied by Rule 24 by giving proper written notice of its intent to contract out the work and meeting with the General Chairman in an effort to reach an understanding.
-The Carrier argues that no employees were furloughed as a result of the contracting but that the contracting was necessary because the project was beyond the capacity of the employees to handle in a timely manner.
+The Carrier further contends that it complied with Rule 24 by giving proper written notice of its intent to contract out the work and meeting with the General Chairman in an effort to reach an understanding.
+The Carrier argues that no employees were furloughed as a result of the contracting, but that the contracting was necessary because the project was beyond the capacity of the employees to handle in a timely manner.
 Citing Third Division Award 38195, the Carrier concludes that because the contracting did not cause any employees to be furloughed, the claim must be denied.

 There is no question that the employees performed and were capable of performing the work.
-We conclude that the Organization has proven that the work which was contracted was within the Rule 1 Scope of the Agreement.
+We conclude that the Organization proved that the work which was contracted was within Rule 1 Scope of the Agreement.

-However, just because the work fell within the scope of the Agreement, does not mean that it may not be contracted out.
+However, just because the work fell within the scope of the Agreement does not mean that it may not be contracted out.
 The language of Rule 1 on which the Organization relies must be read in conjunction with Rule 24.
 As the Board stated in Award 38195: